-TITLE: Executive Director
+TITLE: Associate Director of Research

 FUNDING AREAS: Mental health, psychiatry, schizophrenia, bipolar disorder